Apply to Write for Astrobites!

 • Are Astrobites authors paid to write?
 No. Astrobites is a volunteer collaboration and does not offer compensation.
 The benefits of joining our team include public outreach (disseminating journal articles to a wider audience) and professional development (reading papers, writing, editing, and expanding your professional network).

-• See the recording of last year’s Q&A here!
+• See the recording of a previous year’s Q&A here!

 Did we not answer all of your questions?